tomwhite007/forroot-your-async-config/README.md

 ### Proof that imported modules can access the same singletons provided by other imported modules into the same parent module

 See file _libs/injectors-demo/feature-providers-test/src/lib/injectors-demo-feature-providers-test.module.ts_

+## Constraints of third party initialisation

+See branch _feature/third-party-module-config-for-dev-and-prod_

+### Move everything we can into the feature-shell module

+See file _libs/injectors-demo/feature-shell/src/lib/injectors-demo-feature-shell.module.ts_

+### Imports that require value of environment.production before load

+See file _apps/injectors-demo/src/app/app.module.ts_